 - Creating live videos to share personal stories that provide hope to others

-In addition to raising awareness, joining the activities can help patients feel less alone by connecting with others battling lung cancer.
+In addition to raising awareness, these activities can help patients feel less alone by connecting them with others battling lung cancer.

 You can view the official LCFA website for the full schedule of events and learn how to participate.
-Additional events are being held by other organizations located around the world.
+More events are being held by other organizations around the world.

 Help for Veterans With Asbestos Lung Cancer

 While asbestos lung cancer is very dangerous and often deadly, there are options for veterans who have been diagnosed.